mangabe16/lexos/doc_src/docs/user_guide/cluster/hierarchical-agglomerative-clustering.md

 <img src="../../../tutorials/cluster/clustermap_example.png" alt="Sample clustermap">

 The `dtm` can be a Lexos `DTM` instance, a compatible Pandas DataFrame, or a list of lists of tokens.
 For the clustering parameters, see the advice in [Choosing a Distance Metric](#choosing-a-distance-metric) and [Choosing a Linkage Method](#choosing-a-linkage-method) above.

+!!! important
+    Unlike `Dendrogram` and `PlotlyDendrogram`, `Clustermap` accepts a Pandas DataFrame formatted with documents as columns and terms as rows.
+This is the equivalent of `DTM.to_df()`.

 In addition to the `title`, `metric`, and `method` keywords, `Clustermap` takes the following parameters:

 - `labels`: A list of descriptive names for your documents.
 These will appear as the leaves (endpoints) on your tree.
 If not supplied, the labels from your Lexos `DTM` or Pandas DataFrame will be used.
 - `z_score`: Standardizes the values within each row (documents) or column (terms).
 If the value is set to `None`, the heatmap shows raw frequencies (or whatever your DTM contains).
 The setting `0` standardizes each row (document) by subtracting its mean and dividing by its standard deviation.
 This highlights how *terms vary within a single document* relative to that document's average term frequency.
 Useful for comparing patterns across documents regardless of their length.
 The setting `1` standardizes each column (term) by subtracting its mean and dividing by its standard deviation.
 This highlights how *a single term's frequency varies across different documents* relative to that term's average frequency.
 Useful for seeing which documents use a term more or less than average.